 Air conditioners and “regular” fans should also do a good enough job at keeping the Switch´s temperature below dangerous levels while playing.

 If you live in a country where Nintendo support is unavailable, I recommend you take it to a professional.
-If none are available, there are these handy guides to replace the internal fan and heat sinks.
+If none are available, then you can follow these handy guides to replace the internal fan and heat sinks.

 If this article has been helpful to you, please consider sharing it with your friends.
 Be sure to check out our other article on how to fix Joy-con drift.